Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Results

-Alternatively, learning to predict the components of all the irreducible representations, including those fixed by the constraints, may serve as a source of implicit regularization.
-The argument for this is that the predictions for each order $\ell$ rely on the same shared internal representation up until the final network layer.
-Hence, the learned internal features must be versatile enough to benefit all tasks, discouraging learning pathways that overfit to the $4\rm{e}$ components.
+On the other hand, if the ENN predicts only the unconstrained components, the gradient signal will come entirely from the highest frequency part of the tensor, which may make the network more prone to find spurious features relevant only to the $4\rm{e}$ components.
+In this case, learning to predict the components of all irreducible representations may serve as a source of implicit regularization.
+Since the predictions for each order $\ell$ rely on the same shared internal representation up until the final network layer, the learned internal features must be versatile enough to benefit all tasks, discouraging learning pathways that overfit to the $4\rm{e}$ components.

-In practice, it was observed that keeping known components in the training loss could avoid overfitting when an identical model trained on only unknown components did overfit (The reverse was not observed).
-For example, Fig.~\ref{fig:ms_rd_train} shows the results of learning $\b{M}^*$ and $\b{M}$ with supervision on only the $4\rm{e}$ components of the spherical tensors versus on all of the components.
-For $\b{M}^*$, enforcing the constraints during training leads to overfitting, evidenced by the divergence of the training and validation curves.
-Alternatively, when supervising on all components, the training and validation curves track one another well.
-Still, either supervision approach leads to overfitting with enough parameters, and this behavior may not hold for different learning rates.

-In the baseline comparisons, to avoid presenting results that may benefit from overfitting, the $\b{M}^*$ model trained on all components is used.
-For $\b{M}$, the training and validation curves track one another well in either supervision case.
-Since the model trained with constraints performs better without overfitting, this is the one used in the baseline comparisons.